 (On a related note, we wrote an article last week about PolarityTE and its public entity which has been reverse merged at least six times into a variety of different businesses and which we believe is replete with its own unique set of red flags.)

 On the subject of executive crossover, Marathon appears to have significant overlap in the individuals involved with Riot Blockchain, another public company that abruptly reinvented itself as a blockchain play.
 A recently amended S-3 filing for Riot shows that Stetson participated in common stock, convertible preferred stock, and warrant transactions with Riot (note that Riot has recently changed its name from Bioptix Inc. and that the amended S-3 filing still reflects the old company name).
 Aside from Stetson, the recently named CEO of Riot Blockchain, John O’Rourke, is to hold an approximate 41.04% stake in the common stock of Marathon per a November 29th prospectus amendment.

 Aside from the links with key individuals, we noticed several other parallels with Riot.
 In our piece about Riot we described how Riot also decided to purchase an entity containing cryptomining equipment and how we believed it to be an irregular transaction.
+There is a rush towards the bitcoin revolution at the moment, and monitoring for fraudulent uses of the currency, or concerning acquisitions, is one of the ways the economy can self-regulate itself.
 When examining Riot’s transaction side by side with Marathon’s we identified the following:

 We find it concerning that these two separate companies both enacted dramatic pivots toward blockchain business models seemingly in lockstep and in such unusual fashion.

 The company recently announced that BDO had resigned as its auditor near the end of November.
 Per an 8-K filing: